parrt/cs601/labs/sqlite.md

 ## A warm-up exercise

-Before we get started though, let's lock in your understanding of joins where they trivial example.
+Before we get started though, let's lock in your understanding of joins with a trivial example.
 Here are two tables `A` and `B` with some data where table `B` has rows without matching `ID`s and also has some repeated `ID`s:

 ```sql
 create table A(ID INTEGER, letter STRING);